Floobits/diffshipper/README.md

 # Diff-patch (this is a placeholder name)

-## Development status: not working at all.
+## Development status: not working yet.
 Ignore this repository.

-Uses FSEvents to monitor for changed files, then sends the diff up to **THE CLOUD**.
+This program monitors a directory for changed files using FSEvents.
+When any file changes, it calculates the [operational transformation](http://en.wikipedia.org/wiki/Operational_transformation) and sends it to a server.

 `git submodule update --init`
 `./autogen.sh`